urbit/tlon.io/content/dev/dev-guide.md

   - Exit the Dojo with `|exit` or `ctrl-D`.
  - Now we should see `hello` inside the `zod` directory, populated with files.
    - The `sys.kelvin` file specifies the kernel version it's compatible with.
    - The optional `desk.ship` file specifies the original publisher of this desk.
-Since we merged this from `%garden` its currently set to `~mister-dister-dozzod-dozzod`.
+Since we merged this from `%garden` it's currently set to `~mister-dister-dozzod-dozzod`.
 Let's change this to our fake ship `~zod`.
 In practice you'll set this to the ID you want to be seen as the publisher (likely your own Urbit ID).
 Currently there is no verification that makes sure publishers are honest about this, but eventually there will be.
    - ```bash
      echo "~zod" > ~/urbit-dev/zod/hello/desk.ship
      ```
- - If we had Gall agents in this desk which should be automatically started when the desk is installed, we'd add them to a hoon list in the `desk.bill` file.
+ - If we have Gall agents in this desk that we want to start automatically when the desk is installed, we'd add them to a hoon list in the `desk.bill` file.
 From our `%garden` merge we currently have this:
    - ```bash
      :~  %docket
          %treaty